yU93r/SteamEmu/z_original_repo_files/Readme_release.txt

 An example that was made for payday 2 can be found in steam_settings.EXAMPLE To allow external downloads which will be stored in this steam_settings\http folder copy the disable_lan_only file to the steam_settings folder with .EXAMPLE removed from the file name.

+Avatar:
+Copy a PNG or JPG image to your Goldberg SteamEmu Settings\settings folder and name it account_avatar You can also set a default profile picture for users who are missing one by copying a similar file called account_avatar_default
+You can find example in steam_settings.EXAMPLE

 Support for CPY steam_api(64).dll cracks: See the build in the experimental folder.